Frequently Asked Questions

 Eastern State Penitentiary has a zero-tolerance policy for troublemakers.
 Troublemakers will be ejected from the penitentiary complex without refund.
 We want everyone to have a safe, fun time.

-Terror Behind the Walls is a high-startle, high-intensity event featuring strobe lights, fog machines, loud noises, and electrical effects that can affect pacemakers, other implanted medical devices, and those prone to seizures.
-Visitors who are pregnant or who have certain health conditions should consult their physician before attending the event.
+Terror Behind the Walls is a high-startle, high-intensity event featuring strobe lights, fog machines, and loud noises.
+Visitors who are pregnant, prone to seizures, or who have certain health conditions should consult their physician before attending the event.

 Many people in wheelchairs visit Terror Behind the Walls each year.
 That said, the penitentiary complex is not fully ADA compliant.
 The building is nearly 200 years old and is a National Historic Landmark.
 Sections of it may never be fully accessible.

-There is a small section of the haunted house that goes up onto the second floor of a cellblock.
-This section of the route can easily be bypassed.
+There are several section of the haunted house that require 3-15 steps.
+These sections of the route can easily be bypassed.
 The rest of the route is equipped with ADA compliant ramps and meets most ADA guidelines.

 If you have to ask, it’s best that you leave it in the car or, better yet, at home.
 We are dedicated to providing a safe, fun event for every visitor.
 Therefore, weapons of any kind, pepper spray, pocketknives, lighters, flashlights, alcoholic beverages, and any other potentially dangerous objects are not permitted inside the penitentiary.